UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 ## Simple Parallel Calculation

-We can investigate a very simple example of how we might use multiple CPU-cores by returning to the calculation we encountered in the first week: computing the average income of the entire world’s population.
+We can investigate a very simple example of how we might use multiple CPU-cores by returning to the calculation we encountered in the first module: computing the average income of the entire world’s population.

 If we’re a bit less ambitious and think about several hundred people rather than several billion, we can imagine that all the individual salaries are already written on the shared whiteboard.
 Let’s imagine that the whiteboard is just large enough to fit 80 individual salaries.
 Think about the following:

 - how could four workers cooperate to add up the salaries faster than a single worker?
-- using the estimates of how fast a human is from last week, how long would a single worker take to add up all the salaries?
+- using the estimates of how fast a human is from the previous module, how long would a single worker take to add up all the salaries?
 - how long would 4 workers take for the same number of salaries?
 - how long would 8 workers take (you can ignore the issue of overcrowding)?
 - would you expect to get exactly the same answer as before?